Panasonic Lumix DMC-FZ8: Other features

-The camera has a 2.5" color LCD display and a color electronic viewfinder, and is available in two colors, black (suffix K) and silver (suffix S).
+The camera has a 2.5" color LCD and a color electronic viewfinder, and is available in two colors, black (suffix K) and silver (suffix S).

 Reception

 In a review, CNET gave the camera 7.5/10 stars, praising the camera's fast zoom lens; joystick and manual controls; optical image stabilization system; compact size; and raw image format.
 However, they criticized its image quality, misleading optical zoom labeling, and noise issues, as well as the ISO 3200 option being hidden in a specific usage mode, though they noted that may be beneficial to users as the manual specifies that the ISO 3200 would blur much useful detail.
 Overall, it was described as a decent camera for beginners or intermediate users.